CSE232-MSU/CSE232/labs/lab08.md

 ### Program Specifications

 Write definitions for the four functions described below.
 You are to not use any loops (for-loops or while-loops).
 Instead, you must use generic algorithms from the `<algorithm>` and `<numeric>` headers.
+We will automatically reject code with "for" or "while" in it, so make sure not to include these words even in comments.
+(You can just add a space or some other character, so "// Search f_or multiples of two" would be fine.)

 &nbsp;